Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Related Work

 \section{Related Work}

-\textbf{State/Attribute Classification}: The most generally accepted definition of ``visual attributes" is that they are visual concepts which are detectable by machines and can be comprehended by humans~\cite{duan2012discovering}.
-The current approach for learning attributes is similar to that of object classes, where a convolutional neural network is trained with discriminative classifiers using annotated image datasets~\cite{singh2016end}.
+\textbf{State/Attribute Classification}: The most generally accepted definition of ``visual attributes" refers to visual concepts that are detectable by machines and can be comprehended by humans~\cite{duan2012discovering}.
+The current approach for learning attributes in images is similar to that of object classes, where a convolutional neural network is trained with discriminative classifiers using annotated image datasets~\cite{singh2016end}.
 However, labeled attribute image datasets often lack the data scale found in object datasets, contain a limited number of generic attributes, or cover only a few specific categories~\cite{lampert2009learning, Isola2015,patterson2016coco, yu2017semantic, Mancini2022}.
-The number of works focusing exclusively on state classification is limited~\cite{gouidis2022}.
-Most of them are based on the same assumptions that are used for the task of attribute classification.
+Few studies address explicitly state classification~\cite{gouidis2022,DBLP:conf/visigrapp/GouidisPPAP24}, with most adopting assumptions from attribute classification.
+Zero-shot learning has emerged as a prominent approach, leveraging semantic embeddings for object representation~\cite{Wang2018b}, and recent works integrate Knowledge Graphs (KGs) or combine KGs with Large Language Models (LLMs)~\cite{gouidis2024llm,DBLP:conf/aaaiss/GouidisPPPAP24}.
+Other methods focus on compositional image generation~\cite{saini2023chop} or conditioned diffusion models for object state transformations~\cite{soucek2024genhowto}.
+In the context of videos object state changes provide meaningful context for video-based human action recognition (HAR), complementing visual action representations.
+Methods often detect object states explicitly~\cite{fathi2013modeling, soucek2022look} or indirectly via scene changes~\cite{alayrac2017joint}.
+Notable works include frameworks for discovering object states and manipulation actions~\cite{alayrac2017joint}, modeling object fluents in egocentric videos~\cite{Liu2017}, and analyzing multi-object interactions~\cite{Ma2018}.
+Recent methods leverage self-supervised learning for temporal localization~\cite{soucek2022look}, open-world object part segmentation~\cite{xue2024learning}, disentangling embeddings for object-state recognition~\cite{saini2022disentangling} and anticipation of object states changes~\cite{manousaki2024anticipating}.